 Hindsight is a wonderful thing.
-And so is a good memory.
-As many people in the IT industry will tell you, some...
+And so is a good plan.
+As many people in the IT industry will tell you, some trends...

-Gartner agrees that the cloud market is on the rise: by 2020 90% of organisations will have adopted hybrid cloud infrastructure management capabilities, according to the firm.
-Cloud migration is here to stay but it is essential to take a close look at what a move towards the cloud would entail when planning such a move.
+Gartner agrees that the cloud market is on the rise: By 2020, 90% of organisations will have adopted hybrid cloud infrastructure management capabilities, according to the firm.
+Cloud migration is here to stay, but it is essential to take a close look at what a move towards the cloud would entail.
 Dani Naor, VP of international sales at storage-as-a-service provider Zadara Storage, reminds us of why: "If we cast our minds back to five or six years ago, enterprise migration to the cloud was perceived by IT teams and MSPs as complex and risky.
-But the advantages of cloud computing soon became apparent and what followed from around 2015 was a slow but steady move to migrate company data from traditional storage to the cloud.
-Unfortunately, in many cases companies and MSPs overlooked the fundamentals, and only in the past year or two have they discovered that a complete cloud migration takes careful planning and execution."
+But the advantages of cloud computing soon became apparent, and what followed from around 2015 was a slow but steady move to migrate company data from traditional storage to the cloud.
+Unfortunately, in many cases, companies and MSPs overlooked the fundamentals, and only in the past year or two have they discovered that a complete cloud migration takes careful and execution."

-According to Roman visibility into cloud services usage and cost management will become a priority for CFOs and CIOs.
+According to Roman, visibility into cloud services usage and cost management will become a priority for CFOs and CIOs.
 The global economic environment will continue to put pressure on earnings and profits, pushing enterprises with large cloud spends to seriously investigate how much they spend, with whom, why, and the return they are getting.
-"For the past few years,’ he continues, ‘many organisations have been driven by a “cloud first at any cost” mantra, but as evidence mounts that certain cloud services cost more than originally thought, these organisations will push their existing cloud vendors for better deals, perhaps through a multi-vendor strategy, and/or move resources back on-premises."
+"For the past few years," he continued, "many organisations have been driven by a 'cloud at any cost' mantra, but as evidence mounts that certain cloud services cost more than originally thought, these organisations will push their existing cloud vendors for better deals, perhaps through a multi-vendor strategy, and/or move resources back on-premises."

 Another issue that has traditionally been associated with cloud computing is security.
 Until a few years ago, and to some extent today, many organisations were reluctant to move their data and apps to third parties’ infrastructures due to the uncertainty around their abilities to offer suitable protection.

-With this ever-growing volumes of data, and the unabating pressure placed on the IT infrastructure to increase performance, new technologies are being developed and 2019 will see some take centre stage.
-Josh Goldenhar, VP products at software-defined block storage innovator Excelero, made some interesting comments: "Now that off the shelf parts can deliver about 80% of the IOPs of a traditional system for a fraction of the price it is no longer necessary to live with the limitations of traditional systems.
-The IT buyer is increasingly aware of this and with off-the-shelf drives delivering 4-5 million IOPs/drive at under 200 microseconds of latency, IOPs is no longer a challenge; latency is the new frontier.
-Any reseller needing to up their performance game, should take a close look at this trend."
+With these ever-growing volumes of data, and the unabating pressure placed on the IT infrastructure to increase performance, technologies are being developed and 2019 will see some take centre stage.
+Josh Goldenhar, VP of products at software-defined block storage innovator Excelero, made some interesting comments: "Now that off-the-shelf parts can deliver about 80% of the IOPs of a traditional system for a fraction of the price, it is no longer necessary to live with the limitations of traditional systems.
+The IT buyer is increasingly aware of this, and with off-the-shelf drives delivering 4-5 million IOPs/drive at under 200 microseconds of latency, IOPs is no longer a challenge; latency is the frontier.
+Any reseller needing to up their performance game should take a close look at this trend."

-Any platform migration however must be considered very carefully to avoid ending up tied to a particular vendor.
-Starr explains: "As we move into the new year, the need for flexible solutions such as NAS, object storage, tape libraries, cloud and unifying software, will not go away.
+Any platform migration, however, must be considered very carefully to avoid ending up tied to a particular vendor.
+Starr explainsed "As we move into the year, the need for flexible solutions such as NAS, object storage, tape libraries, cloud and unifying software, will not go away.
 Users' requirements will change and so will the technologies best suited to their needs; the channel will not be able to ignore the fact that any solution will be expected to allow users to migrate data freely and cost-effectively from one vendor to another."

 Behind many of the above trends for 2019 is the increasing value placed on artificial intelligence and machine learning and the related cloud services, said Roman.
 "Just as Moore’s Law once dictated that computing power doubles every two years, the amount of CPU and GPU power that the hyperscalers can bring to bear on data workloads will make such cloud data services more and more valuable, leading enterprises to push an ever-growing number of data subsets to cloud providers for short-term analysis projects," he told us.

-Digital transformation is evident all around us and but while it requires convergence, IT is still siloed.
+Digital transformation is evident all around us, but while it requires convergence, IT is still siloed.
 Biles explained the idea: "IT needs the ability to move staff from system administration to software development if it is to make software run smoothly in hybrid cloud environments.
-However that is not possible if organisations rely on SANs.
+However, that is not possible if organisations rely on SANs.
 Distinct silos of expertise, budget, and staffing inhibit convergence.
-Every enterprise that rises to the challenge must converge its on prem systems and this is an issue that can only be solved if simultaneous thinking goes into the organisation itself: if IT people are siloed, so will be the results and digital transformation will be slowed."
+Every enterprise that rises to the challenge must converge its on-prem systems, and this is an issue that can only be solved if simultaneous thinking goes into the organisation itself: If IT people are siloed, ... the results and digital transformation will be slowed."